!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 Weaknesses often stem from whether or not a specific facility will be able to meet your exact care needs.
 So how can we begin to know which one will best fit our needs?
 How can we learn to look for a physician that is qualified in their field?
 Understanding the basics of each type of care may help determine a patient’s personal preferences and care needs.

 Physical therapy is often associated with recovering after an injury.
-Athletic endeavors, car accident, faulty staircase, and dozens of other life encounters may be the reason for the injury.
+Athletic endeavors, car accidents, faulty staircases, and dozens of other life encounters may be the reason for the injury.
 If an incident is traumatic enough, surgery may be required prior to the start of physical therapy.
 Physical therapy seeks to restore mobility and function, usually focusing on one or two parts of the body.

 Earning a Doctorate of Physical Therapy takes about 7 years.
 Therapists may choose specializations based on interest and availability.
 Candidates must pass the National Physical Therapy Exam conducted by the Federation of the State Boards of Physical Therapy.
 Licensing is handled in the state in which the care will be administered.